konradsopala/devrel-notebook/DeveloperExperience/DeveloperExperience.md

 - Most of the users uninstall the app if they notice freeze, crash or an error
 - Great experience lead to great engagement
+- Developer experience has become more complex since developers are using tools to do multiple things rather than a single thing
 - Help users get started quickly
 - **Know how it feels to walk in the shoes of your audience**
 - **The number one priority for developers is support**